expo/expo/packages/expo-notifications/README.md

 On iOS Push notifications are presented by system so there is no need to follow any special message format.
 More about it [here](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/generating_a_remote_notification).

+> If you want to send additional data then add it under key "data" in APNs message.

 ## Types

 ### Notification